mms-gianni/csp-reports/README.md

 ## Usage

 The stack is configured to:
-1. Vector collects demo logs and syslog data
+1. Vector collects CSP Reports in JSON format
-2. Vector forwards logs to Loki
+2. Vector forwards reports to Loki
-3. Grafana displays logs from Loki with pre-configured dashboards
+3. Grafana displays reports from Loki with pre-configured dashboards

 ## Stopping the Stack